All individuals looking to join the Armed Forces will be required to attend a Military Entrance Processing Station.

 You can attempt to apply for a waiver in this case.

-For disqualifications that result in not being fit for service or a denial of a waiver, you are not permitted to join.
+For disqualifications that result in not being fit for service or a denial of a waiver, you will not be permitted to join.

-It is possible to discuss with a recruiter to see if another branch is an option.
+It is possible to discuss with a recruiter to see if another branch of the Armed Forces is an option.

 Conclusion